GoogleCloudPlatform/ruby-docs-samples/speech/README.md

-      async_recognize_gcs       <gcsUri>   Creates a job to detect speech in an audio file located in a Google Cloud Storage bucket, and waits for the job to complete. async_recognize_gcs_words <gcsUri>   Creates a job to detect speech with wordsoffsets in an audio file located in a Google Cloud Storage bucket, and waits for the job to complete. stream_recognize          <filename> Detects speech in a local audio file by streaming it to the Speech API.
+      async_recognize_gcs       <gcsUri>   Creates a job to detect speech in an audio file located in a Google Cloud Storage bucket, and waits for the job to complete. async_recognize_gcs_words <gcsUri>   Creates a job to detect speech with wordsoffsets in an audio file located in a Google Cloud Storage bucket, and waits for the job to complete. stream_recognize          <filename> Detects speech in a local audio file by streaming it to the Speech API. auto_punctuation          <filename> Detects speech in a local audio file, including automatic punctuation in the transcript.

 Examples: